Théo Pourchaire: FIA Formula 3 Championship

-In October 2019, Pourchaire attended the post-season test at Circuit Ricardo Tormo, contesting all three sessions with Carlin Buzz Racing and ART Grand Prix.
+In October 2019, Pourchaire attended the post-season test at Circuit Ricardo Tormo, participating in all three sessions with Carlin Buzz Racing and ART Grand Prix.
 Two months later, he joined the latter to contest the 2020 season.
-The season was set to start at Bahrain in March, but was postponed to July due to the Covid-19 pandemic.
-Pourchaire had a difficult start to the season for the first round at Red Bull Ring, finishing 13th and 26th thanks to his poor qualifying performance in 20th.
+The season was set to start at Bahrain in March, but was postponed to July due to the COVID-19 pandemic.
+Pourchaire had a difficult start to the season for the first round at Red Bull Ring, finishing thirteenth and 26th thanks to his poor qualifying performance in twentieth.
 That would soon be a thing of the past, qualifying fifth and finishing ninth in mixed conditions for Race 1 at the second Red Bull Ring round.
 It became second for Race 2, and took the lead from Jake Hughes into the first corner.
-Despite Hughes and Liam Lawson overtaking him, they would both collide later in the race, allowing Pourchaire to take his first FIA Formula 3 victory at just 16 years of age, making him the youngest driver to win in FIA Formula 3.
+Despite Hughes and Liam Lawson overtaking him, they would both collide later in the race, allowing Pourchaire to take his first FIA Formula 3 victory at just sixteen years of age, making him the youngest driver to win in FIA Formula 3.
 Pourchaire qualified third at the Hungaroring, but moved up to first after overtaking Logan Sargeant and Alexander Smolyar touched.
-Despite a red flag, Pourchaire was untouchable throughout the race, winning by nearly 12 seconds.
+Despite a red flag, Pourchaire was untouchable throughout the race, winning by nearly twelve seconds.
 The win would prove to be his final one of the season.
 Pourchaire drove a clean second race to finish sixth.

-Pourchaire topped practice in Silverstone, but had a difficult weekend as he only qualified 13th.
-He finished 12th in the first race and scored points in eighth in the second.
+Pourchaire topped practice in Silverstone, but had a difficult weekend as he only qualified thirteenth.
+He finished twelfth in the first race and scored points in eighth in the second.
 Pourchaire qualified sixth at the second Silverstone race.
 He was immersed in a tense battle with Bent Viscaal and later Oscar Piastri but managed to hold on to sixth.
 In the second race, Pourchaire progressed up to third, taking his third podium of the year.
 He qualified eighth at Barcelona and finished seventh and sixth in Races 1 and 2 respectively.